MicrosoftDocs/sql-docs/docs/integration-services/data-flow/teradata-connection-manager.md

 author: chugugrace
 ms.author: chugu
 ---
-# Use Teradata Connection Manager
+# Use the Teradata connection manager

 [!INCLUDE[ssis-appliesto](../../includes/ssis-appliesto-ssvrpluslinux-asdb-asdw-xxx.md)]

-You can use Teradata Connection Manager to enable a package to extract data from Teradata databases and load data into Teradata databases.
+With the Teradata connection manager, you can enable a package to extract data from Teradata databases and load data into Teradata databases.

-You set the Teradata Connection Manager `ConnectionManagerType` property to *TERADATA*.
+You set the Teradata connection manager `ConnectionManagerType` property to *TERADATA*.

-## Configure Teradata Connection Manager
+## Configure the Teradata connection manager

-Connection Manager configuration changes are resolved by Integration Services at runtime.
+Connection manager configuration changes are resolved by Integration Services at runtime.
 To add a connection to a Teradata data source, complete the information in the **Teradata Connection Manager Editor** pane.

 ![The Teradata Connection Manager Editor pane](media/teradata-connection-manager.png)